Skip to content

 Luxating patella

 Luxating patella refers to the incorrect alignment of the kneecap.
-A normal kneecap slides into a groove, a luxating patella will jump out of the groove, causing pain and locking the leg in place.
+Where a normal kneecap slides into a groove, a luxating patella will jump out of the groove, causing pain and locking the leg in place.
 The affected dog will hop on one of the back legs, holding the affected leg up.
 If your dog has a luxating patella it will need surgery to realign the kneecap.
 This involves making the groove deeper so that the kneecap slides in easily.
 An untreated dog can become lame and will be in pain.

 Cleft palate